Clan Rising

 Richard George Rogers, Baron Rogers of Riverside, CH

-The Florence-born Anglo-Italian architect who designed the Pompidou Centre in Paris with Renzo Piano in 1971, the Lloyd's of London building in 1986 and the Millennium Dome in 1999, won the Pritzker Prize at seventy-three, and ran an architectural practice that built the public-and-civic buildings of late-twentieth-century European cities.
+The Florence-born Anglo-Italian architect who designed the Pompidou Centre with Renzo Piano, the Lloyd's of London building and the Millennium Dome, won the Pritzker Prize, and built the public-and-civic buildings of late-twentieth-century European cities.

 Achievements